gangdong/gangdong.github.io/_posts/2019-04-13-Web-jekyll-grammar.markdown

 ### Variables

-ekyll traverses your site looking for files to process.
+Jekyll traverses your site looking for files to process.
 Any files with front matter are subject to processing.
 For each of these files, Jekyll makes a variety of data available via Liquid.
 The following is a reference of the available data.

 #### global variables
 ![directory](https://gangdong.github.io/daviddong.github.io/assets/image/web-jekyll-2-variables-global.png)